Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

+while energy distributions are meaningful only with priors (or a measurement from a galactic \sn) on the originally emitted \n\ spectra in the different flavors.
+A detailed reconstruction of spectral shapes might resolve this degeneracy to some extent, but only for the larger energy windows of SuperK-Gd and of a liquid scintillator detector, provided that they run for at least a decade to accumulate sufficient statistics.

-Some of the degeneracies can be resolved by the {\it combination of several complementary datasets}.
-For example, a set of data from $\nue$ and another from $\barnue$ would help to eliminate degeneracies with the normalization parameters and would allow to probe both $p$ and $\bar p$.
-This can lead to the discrimination of $\theta_{13}$ and mass hierarchy, as already observed for an individual \sn\ (e.g., \textcite{Lunardini:2003eh,Skadhauge:2006su,Minakata:2008nc}).
-For the \df, this step of connecting measured probabilities with the fundamental oscillation parameters might be complicated by the integration over the diverse \sn\ population; therefore here I focus on probability determination, and make only basic statements on oscillation parameters, for the case in which the formulae in Table \ref{probtable} for $p(\theta_{13}, \Delta m^2_{32})$ and $\bar p(\theta_{13}, \Delta m^2_{32})$ are valid.
+Some of the degeneracies can be resolved by the combination of several complementary datasets.
+For example, a set of data from $\nue$ and another from $\barnue$ would help to eliminate degeneracies with the normalization parameters and would allow to probe the permutation parameters $p$ and $\bar p$.
+This can lead to the discrimination of the mass hierarchy, as already observed for an individual \sn\ (e.g., \cite{Lunardini:2003eh,Skadhauge:2006su,Minakata:2008nc}).
+For the \df, this step of connecting measured probabilities with the fundamental oscillation parameters might be complicated by the integration over the diverse \sn\ population;

-Let us consider $\barnue$ data from a 0.4 Mt water detector and $\nue $ ones from 100 kt LAr.
-Take the ratio of numbers of events in the energy window at the two detectors: \be r_N = \frac{N_{wa}}{N_{Ar}}~, \ee where normalization parameters ($R_{-4}$ and total \n\ luminosity) cancel.
-For given \snr\ parameters and a given model of \n\ spectra, $r_N$ is larger for smaller $\bar p$ (more $\barnue$ permutation, i.e. more energetic $\barnue$ spectrum at Earth, and thus higher event rate in water).
-It also grows with increasing $p$ (less $\nue$ permutation, i.e. less energetic $\nue$ spectrum at Earth and thus lower event rate in \lar).

-Table \ref{ratiotable} gives the value of $r_N$ for the three models of \n\ emission (LL, TBP, KRJ) of Table \ref{SNmodeltable}, and for four combinations of $\bar p, p$.
-The intervals $E = 19.3 - 31 $ MeV and $E =19-39 $ MeV were taken as windows in neutrino energy for water and \lar\ respectively.
-Note that, for generality, the table includes the case $(\bar p, p)=(0,0.32)$, which can be realized only in absence of neutrino self-interactions (see Table \ref{probtable}).

-From the table it appears that $r_N$ varies between 2.7 and 8.9.
-Values below 3.8 would indicate large $\barnue$ survival, $\bar p \sim 0.68$, and disfavor a small $\theta_{13}$ ($\sin^2 \t13 \lta 10^{-5}$ or so, see sec. \ref{flavconv}).
-Instead, $r_N > 6$ would indicate a complete $\barnue$ permutation with only partial $\nue$ conversion, revealing that oscillations induced by self-interactions were not active for at least part of the \n\ flux. $4 \lta r_N \lta 6$ would point towards a small $\theta_{13}$.